dpgaspar/Flask-AppBuilder/docs/addons.rst

 =================

-Using AddOn's with the framework it is a great way to develop your application and make public openSource contributions to the community.
+Using AddOn's with the framework it is a great way to develop your application and make public open source contributions to the community.

 With it you can use a more modular design on your application, you can add functionality, views and models that you can build independently and install or uninstall (using different versions).